sealtd-robotics/stride_ros/README.md

 **For a standard release, do the following:**
 1. Navigate the GitHub for STRIDE to "Releases" and download the zip file for the desired code version.
-2. Connect computer to STRIDE's rocket network
+2. Connect computer to STRIDE's rocket network, trun STRIDE on, and open a terminal.
-3. Navigate to where the zip file was downloaded and then copy it to STRIDE
+3. Navigate to where the zip file was downloaded and then copy it to STRIDE using the following terminal command:

    **Syntax:**
    ```